Thyra/biopeter/README.md

 ## Purpose
 Biopeter is a utility intended to find [association rules](https://en.wikipedia.org/wiki/Association_rule_learning) for patterns in amino acid sequences.
-It takes a collection of amino acid sequences in [fasta format](https://en.wikipedia.org/wiki/FASTA_format)\* and deduces rules like *if the pattern X is present in the sequence, the pattern Y is also contained with a probability of p percent*.
+It takes a collection of amino acid sequences in [fasta format](https://en.wikipedia.org/wiki/FASTA_format)\* and deduces rules like *if the patterns A and B are present in the sequence, the pattern C is also contained with a probability of p percent*.
 This can help biologists and bioinformaticians to discover functional relationships between different amino acid patterns in a set of related sequences.

 By default, biopeter works with patterns in the *XYn* form. *X* and *Y* are two amino acids and *n* denotes a distance between them.
 For example, *MK2* would mean a pattern where the amino acid Methionine (M) appears in the sequence, then there are 2 arbitrary amino acids, and then Lysine (K) follows. *LE1* means Leucin (L), one arbitrary amino acid, and then Glutamic acid.
-The following examplary sequence contains both these patterns: `MIPKLIEGKWPHGYNHECDE`
+The following examplary sequence contains both these patterns: `MPLKE`

 If the *XYn* form does not fulfill your needs, it is also possible to work with custom regular expressions for patterns.
 This way you can create more complex patterns like `[MK][CTP]{2,5}[DL]`.

-\* In contrast to the standard format, biopeter will treat empty lines as the beginning of a new sequence.
+\* In contrast to the standard fasta format, biopeter will treat empty lines as the beginning of a new sequence.
 So the following file would contain three, not two sequences:

 ```
 >random sequence 1 consisting of 20 residues.